RavenousLegs

 Fishing in Dal Lake, Kashmir

-The women here are seen extracting the weeds from the lake.
-These weeds are used to make compost for their home gardens.
+The women here are seen extracting weeds from the lake, which they use to make compost for their home gardens.

 Weed compost at Dal Lake, Kashmir